Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/cucumber.md

         ```

 ### `uploadFeatures`
-: Set it to true to automatically create or update existing Xray issues (summary, steps), based on the feature file executed by Cypress.
+: Set it to true to automatically create or update existing Xray issues (steps, labels, ...), based on the feature file executed by Cypress.
     !!! note
         Enable this option if the source of truth for test cases are local feature files in Cypress and Xray is only used for tracking execution status/history.
 : ***Environment variable***